NorthCoast-DevOps/cdk-aws-soc2-settings/README.md

 6. Compliance and Auditing:
    - AWS Config for resource inventory and compliance rules
    - AWS Security Hub for security posture management

+7. Backup and Recovery:
+   - AWS Backup for automated backups and retention management

+8. Application Security:
+   - Automatic association of WAF WebACL with new ALBs and API Gateways

+9. Asset Management:
+   - AWS Systems Manager for inventory and patch management

+10. Incident Response:
+    - GuardDuty and Security Hub for threat detection and incident management

+11. Change Management:
+    - CloudTrail for tracking changes to AWS resources

+12. Risk Assessment:
+    - Regular vulnerability scans with AWS Inspector

+13. Third-Party Management:
+    - Controlled access through IAM roles and policies

+14. Business Continuity and Disaster Recovery:
+    - Multi-AZ deployments in VPC
+    - Regular backups with AWS Backup

 ## Customization